camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 {{< img src="../img/admin_proc_def_group_full_access.png" title="Process Definition Authorization" >}}

 We grant the *accounting* group all permissions for the *invoice* process because they shall be able to manage their process completely.
-The resource id references to the key of the process definition.
+The resource id references the key of the process definition.

 Now that we know how to grant certain permissions, we might need a second user who serves as an administrator.